MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMAADClientApplication.md

 ### -TenantId

-Specify the GUID of your Azure AD tenant.
+Specify the GUID of your Microsoft Entra tenant.

 ```yaml
 Type: String